rahsunk/61040-portfolio/psets/pset2/extendingDesign.md

     **actions**

         initCount(shortUrl: ShortUrl)
-            requires: shortUrl is registered and accessCount does not exist
+            requires: shortUrl is registered, and accessCount does not exist
             effects: initializes accessCount to 0

         incrementCount(shortUrl: ShortUrl)